 Self-Hosting

-Touca Server and Touca SDKs are open-source with a permissive Apache-2 license.
-You can deploy Touca Server locally or to your own cloud infrastructure.
+We provide a fully managed cloud instance of the Touca server at https://app.touca.io.
+Since Touca is open-source, you have the option to install it locally or deploy it to your own cloud infrastructure.
 We've made the process straightforward and self-serve.
-Join us on Discord or send us an email if you need help or had any questions.
+Join us on Discord or send us an email if you need help or have any questions.

 Most of our paid plans include dedicated support and professional services for deploying and upgrading self-hosted instances of Touca.